eslint/archive-website/docs/user-guide/getting-started.md

 ## Configuration

-**Note:** If you are coming from a version before 1.0.0 please see the [migration guide](migrating-to-1.0.0).

-After running `eslint --init`, you'll have a `.eslintrc` file in your directory.
+After running `eslint --init`, you'll have a `.eslintrc.*` (.js, .json, or .yml) file in current working directory directory.
 In it, you'll see some rules configured like this:

 ```json
 {